 |

-Force-free fields: The images above show views from three angles
+Force-free fields: The images above show views from two angles

 of a test calculation of a force-free